muratk3n/thirdwave/en/README.md

 Crypto mining is there to encourage people to share their computing resources with the network right?
-First of all, Nano proved you can have a crypto without mining, but, let's say for it's nice to have a computing resources for additional services.
-Then, wouldnt a computing environment that promises constant availability of such resource be a better fit for a crypto?
-I am thinking of DFinity Internet Computer now.
-A crypto would be just another app for this platform.
+First of all, Nano proved you can have a crypto without mining, but, let's say for u need computing resources for additional services.
+Then, wouldnt a computing environment that promises constant availability of such resources, and offers them peer-to-peer, be a better fit for a crypto?
+I am thinking of DFinity Internet Computer right now..
+A crypto would be just another app on such a platform.

 ---